jefson08/KhasiNMT/README.md

     Translated file (out.txt) will be generated in /data Directory

-### F. Training English to Khasi Translation System the following parameters:
+### F. Training English to Khasi Translation System with the following parameters:
       a.
-No initialisation of Embedding layer with Pre-trained Embedding Weights
+No initialization of Embedding layer with Pre-trained Embedding Weights
       b.
-No Data Augmentation
+No data Augmentation
       c.
 No appending of Pre-trained Context encoding to locally learned encoding

 1. Download the Config File and Place/Replace in the root path (Here root directory is KhasiNMT)